Soldelli/gait_anomaly_detection/ALV/README.md

 ## Tips
 For consecutive recordings in which the parameters do not change, use a Bluetooth remote control to trigger the data acquisition.</br>
 If the inputted acquisition time is too long, a `STOP` button can be triggered to end the acquisition process.

+## Note
+The smartphone used in the paper submission is an "Asus Zenfone 2".</br>
+The application have been tested also on a "LG Nexus 5X".